-It should come as no surprise, then, that if you’re wanting to become a mental health professional, then one of the requirements in graduate school is demonstrating competency in Cognitive-Behavioral Therapy principles and techniques.
+It should come as no surprise, then, that if you’re wanting to become a mental health professional, then one of the requirements in graduate school is demonstrating competency in CBT principles and techniques.

 In this article, I want to provide a comprehensive overview of CBT.

 A Brief History of Cognitive-Behavioral Therapy

 CBTs history stems from the early 1900’s, a time when psychoanalysis was the dominant approach to treating psychological problems.

 The popularity of psychoanalysis quickly changed when behavioral theorists realized that psychological problems could be effectively addressed through pure behavioral exercises (rather than treating problems through unconscious forces) that stem from classical and operant condition principles, including systematic desensitization, imaginal exposure, and reinforcement contingencies.

 Behavior therapy rapidly become successful around the 1940-50s for two primary reasons.